ABOUT ME

 Subsequently, I worked as a postdoctoral fellow at the University of Toronto Scarborough Campus (UTSC), collaborating with Prof. Adrian Nestor to gain expertise in machine learning techniques applied to fMRI data analysis.
 In 2020, I joined the Department of Psychology at the University of Cambridge, UK, as a Research Associate.
 I worked alongside Mirjana Bozic to explore the neural mechanisms involved in combinatorial processing across languages.

-During the same year, I became a Marie Sklodowska-Curie research fellow at the MRC Cognition and Brain Science Unit (CBU), where I collaborated with Prof. Matt Lambon Ralph.
+During the same year, I became a Marie Sklodowska-Curie research fellow at the MRC Cognition and Brain Science Unit (MRC CBU), where I collaborated with Prof. Matt Lambon Ralph.
 In this role, I investigated language and semantic impairments in people with dementia.
-Since 2022, I have been clinical research coordinator and program manager at the Cambridge Centre for Frontotemporal Dementia and Related Disorders, working closely with Prof. James Rowe.
+Since 2022, I have been clinical research coordinator and project manager at the Cambridge Centre for Frontotemporal Dementia and Related Disorders, working with Prof. James Rowe.

-When I'm not working, I enjoy spending quality time with my husband and kids, engaging in workouts, walking, and running.
+When I'm not working, I love spending time with my husband and kids, doing bootcamp workouts, and going for runs from time to time.

 Education